Course: FdSc Conservation Science and Animal Management (Wildlife and Zoo)

 - Animal Breeding and Applied Genetics

-- Global Biodiversity and Conservation Issues
+- Wildlife Welfare and Conservation Ethics

 You will benefit from an experienced staff team supported by a range of employers and expert guest speakers.
 Zoo husbandry will be delivered partly by the animal management team at Africa Alive and the wildlife surveying unit will give you the opportunity to assist and shadow ecologists from Norfolk Wildlife Trust.